ethereum-optimism/superchain-registry/README.md

 The `CheckSecurityConfigs.s.sol` script is used in CI to perform security checks of OP Chains registered in the `superchain` directory.
-At high level, it performs checks to ensure priviledges are properly granted to the right addresses.
-More specifically, it checks the following priviledge grants and role designations:
+At high level, it performs checks to ensure privileges are properly granted to the right addresses.
+More specifically, it checks the following privilege grants and role designations:

 1. Generic privileges:
    1. Proxy admins.
 For example, `L1ERC721BridgeProxy` and